JiXuKong/FCOS/README.md

 Config the config.py about the ''val_restore_path'' Then  run evay.py.Notice that batch size should setted as 1

 ### Reference
-I mainly refer [@zhenghao977](https://github.com/zhenghao977/FCOS-PyTorch-37.2AP) and convert (His/Her) codes into tensorflow from pytorch.
+I mainly refer [@zhenghao977](https://github.com/zhenghao977/FCOS-PyTorch-37.2AP) and convert (His/Her) some codes into tensorflow from pytorch.